LINE's new generation all-mountain ski, "Blade" | Carve, slide, slash, and jump at will

 With Iwaonupuri in the background, he shows off his sharp carving skills with the Blade.
 No-pole style with BC

-"At first glance, these skis will make you think, 'What an incredible shape!'
-They have an incredibly tapered shape that you won't see in fat skis or racing skis.
-The waist is 95mm, but the top is 154mm, and the radius is marked 'Tight' - what's that supposed to mean?
-You might be wondering.
+"When you look at these skis, you immediately think, 'What an amazing shape!'
+They have an intensely tapered shape that you don't see on fat skis or racing skis.
+The waist is 95mm, but the tip is 154mm, and the radius is labeled 'Tight,' which makes you wonder, 'What does that even mean?'

 Although they are directional skis, the recommended binding position is -6cm from the real center.
-Considering that many skis have a setback of nearly 10cm, you can see that the recommended position is quite set forward.
-This makes it easier to use the tail, which I think is the secret to making sharp turns."
+Considering that many skis have a setback of nearly 10cm, you can see that the recommended position is set quite far forward.
+This makes the tail easier to use, which I think is the secret to being able to make sharp, carving turns."

 The entire ski is covered in titanium metal, shaped like a fishbone, but the metal is removed in a section under the feet, allowing the ski to flex well while maintaining rigidity and generating just the right amount of twist.
 Not only does it provide a strong edge grip, but the sticky grip that allows you to adjust the amount of force applied allows for long, drawn-out turns